 Inertia of the ‘Large Infrastructure’ Paradigm

 Long-standing bureaucratic approaches to water development and management have failed to secure benefits for South Asian ecosystems and societies.
-Water management in the region over the past 200 years has focused on the construction of large-scale physical infrastructure like barrages, dams, and embankments.
+Water management in the region over the past 200 years has focused on the construction of large-scale physical infrastructures like barrages, dams, and embankments.
 However, such infrastructure is often poorly matched with South Asia’s unique environmental and social contexts, and thus it continues to yield unsatisfactory results.
 South Asian agriculture, for example, is still predominantly dependent on the mercy of the monsoon.
 Repeated flooding disasters across the region suggest that a new paradigm to flood risk reduction is required.
-The conventional approach, focused on central government-led solutions, has not paid enough attention to the need to build cooperation between central and local governments, traditional institutions, and neighbouring countries.
+The conventional approach focused on central government-led solutions, has not paid enough attention to the need to build cooperation between central and local governments, traditional institutions, and neighbouring countries.

 Runaway global climate change magnifies myriad existing challenges.
 Climate change is leading to the melting of ice sheets and glaciers on Greenland (the North Pole), Antarctica (the South Pole), and the Himalayas (the “Third Pole”).
-Greenland lost between a total of 150 and 250 km3 of ice between 2002 and 2006, while Antarctica lost 152 km3 total between 2002 and 2005, contributing to sea level rise.
+Greenland lost between a total of 150 and 250 km3 of ice between 2002 and 2006, while Antarctica lost 152 km3 total between 2002 and 2005, contributing to sea-level rise.
 Likewise, between 1977 and 2010, the total estimated ice reserve in Nepal’s Himalayas decreased by 29 percent (or 129 km3), with negative consequences for the downstream region dependent on dry season snowmelt.
 Depletion of snow and ice systems of the three poles is contributing to sea-level rise, with implications for coastal areas and deltas.
-Melting of ice has resulted in rising sea levels and, in the foreseeable future, may displace millions of South Asian fisherfolks, small landholders and labourers who live in coastal settlements.
+Melting of ice has resulted in rising sea levels and, in the foreseeable future, may displace millions of South Asian fisherfolks, small landholders, and labourers who live in coastal settlements.
 These populations are also vulnerable to storm surges and saltwater intrusion.
 Collectively, these impacts could contribute to rural-to-urban migration on a scale not seen in recent history.

 Climate change will exacerbate floods and droughts in South Asia, severely stressing an already stressed waterscape.
-Other consequences will cascade through the hydrological cycle: more intense rainfall events; more frequent floods, droughts and increased humidity; depleting snow and ice systems; and greater risk of glacial lake outburst floods.
+Other consequences will cascade through the hydrological cycle: more intense rainfall events; more frequent floods, droughts, and increased humidity; depleting snow and ice systems; and greater risk of glacial lake outbursts floods.
 Climate change has already led to a rapid loss of natural ecosystems and biodiversity.
-Heat waves in haphazardly expanding cities are becoming more common, and some areas may simply become too hot for humans to inhabit.
+Heatwaves in haphazardly expanding cities are becoming more common, and some areas may simply become too hot for humans to inhabit.
 Higher temperatures will increase the bacterial growth rate in polluted water, leading to worse health outcomes and loss of livelihoods.
 Collectively, these factors could contribute to migration on a scale much higher than that during COVID-19.

 Multiplicity of Problems